oasislinux/oasis/README.md

 * Binaries should be linked statically.
 This is made possible by lightweight system components like musl libc, and a central source repository to keep track of system-wide dependencies.
-* Software components should be built in a generic way that allows the user to easily customize and/or modify as needed.
+* Software components should be built in a way that allows the user to easily customize and/or modify as needed.
 * Sources can be referenced through a URL or git submodule, but not included directly in the oasis repository.
 This way, users only need to download the sources they are interested in.